kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

    @ Base ./Base.jl:39
  [2] top-level scope
    @ REPL[3]:1
 ```

+This is like if a book which was sealed or laminated had a reference in one of its pages to another notebook, diary, journal or binder.
+The first book which is immutable cannot be changed to point to a new second book, and will always have the same reference to the second book.
+The second book's contents on the other hand can be modified.

 In this code, we define a `Book` `struct` that has a `title` and `price` as before, and an additional `meta` dictionary.
 All three fields, `title`, `price` and `meta` point to their respective objects, and once assigned they cannot be reassigned to a new object.